A Message from Our Chair

 Congratulations to our appellate and Supreme Court practice

 Finally, our appellate and Supreme Court practice group should be taking a victory lap right now for their role in what was a heroic team effort.

 Doug Hallward-Driemeier led the charge.
-He was supported by Justin Florence (business & securities litigation counsel); Tom Brown and Paul Kellogg (business & securities litigation associates); Josh Goldstein, Emerson Siegle and John Dey (litigation associates); Sophia Antzoulatos (litigation paralegal specialist) and Carole Murphy (legal executive assistant).
+He was supported by Justin Florence (business & securities litigation counsel); Tom Brown and Paul Kellogg (business & securities litigation associates); Emerson Siegle (litigation associate); Sophia Antzoulatos (litigation paralegal specialist) and Carole Murphy (legal executive assistant).

 GLAD, the National Center for Lesbian Rights (NCLR), the ACLU and Lambda Legal played pivotal roles in the case.
 Mary Bonauto, GLAD’s civil rights project director, argued the case in front of the court along with Doug.
 The NCLR, the ACLU and Lambda Legal represented various plaintiffs in the matter.
 In addition, Susan Sommer, Lambda Legal’s director of constitutional litigation as well as the wife of our New York health care partner Stephen Warnke, participated in mock arguments to help Doug and his team prepare.
 We are privileged to have such wonderful partners.

 Today, all the hard work paid off.
 Marriage equality is the law of the land, thanks to these people and the plaintiffs they represented.